aldica/aldica/docs/GettingStarted-Tomcat.md

 ### Round-robin

-Another option is to use a load balancer using a round-robin method to balance the incoming traffic, i.e. using the example given here, the first incoming request will be proxied on to the first Alfresco repository in the cluster, and the next request will be passed on to the second repository and so on.
+Another option is to, use a load balancer using a round-robin method to balance the incoming traffic, i.e. using the example given here, the first incoming request will be proxied onto the first Alfresco repository in the cluster, and the next request will be forwarded onto the second repository and so on.

 Create the file `/etc/apache2/sites-available/lb_byrequests.conf` containing these lines in order to set up a load balancer using the round-robin method:

 ```
 <VirtualHost *:80>